Hardcore Henry: Critical response

 On review aggregation website Rotten Tomatoes the film had an approval rating of 51%, based on 149 reviews, with an average rating of 5.6/10.
 The site's critical consensus reads, "Hardcore Henry seems poised to reinvent the action flick, but without a story or characters worth caring about, its first-person gimmick quickly loses its thrill."
 Metacritic gives the film a score of 51 out of 100, based on 30 critics, indicating "mixed or average" reviews.
 Audiences polled by CinemaScore gave the film an average grade of "C+" on an A+ to F scale.

-In Russia, the film received positive reviews.
-According to Russian aggregator Kritikanstvo, Hardcore Henry was rated 7.9/10 on average by Russian critics (based on 52 reviews), and received only one negative review.
+According to the Russian aggregator Kritikanstvo, Hardcore Henry was rated 7.9/10 on average by Russian critics (based on 52 reviews), and received only one negative review.

-Max Nicholson of IGN rated the film 8.6/10 stating "Two parts FPS, one part platformer and a pinch of HowToBasic, director Ilya Naishuller's Hardcore Henry is a recipe for non-stop, ludicrous fun.
-While the film's actual story is nigh inexistent, it's sure to please gamers and action junkies alike with its inventive set pieces and mind-boggling action" and "Hardcore Henry lives up to the title with non-stop, off-the-wall action and a love for all things video games".
+Max Nicholson of IGN rated the film 8.6/10, stating "Two parts FPS, one part platformer and a pinch of HowToBasic, director Ilya Naishuller's Hardcore Henry is a recipe for non-stop, ludicrous fun.
+While the film's actual story is nigh inexistent, it's sure to please gamers and action junkies alike with its inventive set pieces and mind-boggling action ...
+Hardcore Henry lives up to the title with non-stop, off-the-wall action and a love for all things video games."

 Future

-Both writer/director Ilya Naishuller and Sharlto Copley said in an interview to TechRadar that they will be willing to make a sequel.
+Naishuller and Copley said in an interview with TechRadar that they would be willing to make a sequel.
 Naishuller said:

 I have an outline for a second one.
 If there's a need and a want for it.
 Both Sharlto and I would make a second one.
 It'd be much, much quicker.
 It may not be three years this time ... it may be two years and six months...
 People are going to download or pirate it.
 You'll want an opinion on it, especially if you're a gamer.
 The question is whether people will turn up to the cinema to watch it.

-The film was considered a financial flop due to distribution costs of around $10 million for the film, making the sequel very unlikely.
-This was later proven on July 9, 2020, when Naishuller replied to a fan that a sequel is "very unlikely", but stated possibilities of a spiritual sequel.
+The film was considered a financial flop due to distribution costs of around $10 million for the film, leaving a sequel in question.